Here’s What Apple’s Folding iPhone Could Look Like, Based On New Renders

 It’s unclear if or when Apple will be tackling a folding iPhone, but the company has already been granted two design patents for a foldable screen, that many assume will eventually be used for an upcoming iPhone, as previously reported by The Inquisitr.
 There has also been quite a bit of speculation that Apple will soon be joining Huawei and Samsung in releasing a phone with the ability to fold and double as a small tablet, according to a report from Forbes.

 Amid all this speculation, many designers have attempted to create images of what a foldable iPhone could look like.
-Most recently, German graphic designer, Hasan Kaymak, released several high-quality images of what he has dubbed the “Apple iPhone 11 Fold.”
+Most recently, German graphic designer Hasan Kaymak released several high-quality images of what he has dubbed the “Apple iPhone 11 Fold.”
 Kaymak’s designs offer the most detailed look of a folding iPhone to date.

 Kaymak managed to mimic Apple’s iconic attention to detail in order to create his own renders.
 The renders show Apple’s classic design with a split screen that can also be detached and used separately.
 The device also boasts three cameras on the back panel, which are lined up similarly to the current iPhone XS and iPhone XS Max camera arrangements.
-The iFold also has Apple’s infamous notch but in a significantly reduced size, despite the larger display.
+The iFold also has Apple’s infamous notch, but in a significantly reduced size, despite the larger display.

 The detailed images can be viewed on Kaymak’s website.